-750.01 Definitions: For the purpose of this section, the following words and phrases shall have meanings respectively ascribed to them as follows:
+750.01 Definitions: For the purpose of this section, the following words and phrases shall have meanings respectively ascribed to them as follows: Refer to County's Erosion and Stormwater Management Ordinance and this manual for definitions

 A. Applicant - A person or persons required herein and hereby to accept legal responsibility for the land disturbing activity for which a permit is requested, namely the owner of the property on which such land disturbing activity is proposed to be accomplished as well as any contractor, agent, or other person who, by virtue of contractual employment or other relationship to the owner of the property of which such land disturbing activity is proposed to be accomplished, is or will be in actual or effective control of all or a substantial portion of the land disturbing activity for which the application is or has been made.